git-cola/git-cola/docs/git-cola.rst

 Git Cola uses the ``hashlib.md5`` function and adheres to the FIPS security mode when available.
 Git Cola does not use the MD5 value for security purposes.
-MD% is used only for the purposes of implementing the ``cola/gravatar.py`` Gravatar client.
+MD5 is used only for the purposes of implementing the ``cola/gravatar.py`` Gravatar client.

 LINKS